 How to Contact a Celebrity.
 Know the Gatekeepers and Find the Connectors

-• Want press, a Mention, or PR leads?
-Pitch the publicist.
+To generate press, a mention or PR leads, pitch the publicist.

-• Want a paid appearance, brand deal, or endorsements?
-Pitch the agent.
+To get a gig, a brand deal, or endorsements, pitch the agent.

-• Want a long-term partnership or co-build with a Celebrity Entrepreneu or Founders?
-Start with the manager or attorney.
+To form a long-term partnership or co-create things witha Celebrity Entrepreneur or any Founders at all, start with the manager or attorney.

 Map every goal to a specific role.
 Basically, the formula is the following: